Toyota Corolla Cross: Philippines

 The Corolla Cross for the Philippine market was launched on 20 August 2020 and initially offered in 1.8 G and 1.8 V Hybrid trim levels.
 The hybrid GR Sport variant was later introduced in March 2022.

 The facelifted Corolla Cross was launched in the Philippines on 12 April 2024 with an all-hybrid lineup.
 It is offered with three trim levels: 1.8 G, 1.8 V and 1.8 GR-S, all powered by the carryover 1.8-litre 2ZR-FXE hybrid powertrain.
 Toyota Safety sense is standard on the V hybrid and GR-Sport hybrid.
+All trims received styling changes of the facelift model except for the GR Sport at the time of its launch, with the facelifted GR Sport model later followed in March 2026.

 Taiwan

 The Corolla Cross for the Taiwanese market was launched on 12 October 2020.
 It is offered in 1.8 G, 1.8 V and 1.8 Hybrid trim levels.
 All trim levels are equipped with Toyota Safety Sense.
 The hybrid GR Sport trim was launched on 14 September 2021.

 The facelifted Corolla Cross was launched in Taiwan on 1 October 2024, with seven variants: Petrol Luxury, Petrol Premium, Petrol GR Sport, Hybrid Luxury, Hybrid Premium, Hybrid Flagship and Hybrid GR Sport.
+The facelifted GR Sport trim was launched on 7 October 2025.